-Tool Features and Charged-Off Loans inquiry on the loan status is available and payments can still be made on-line.
+Tool Features and Charged-Off Loans serviced via CUBASE; inquiry on the loan status is available and payments can still be made online.
 A special loan category is used to make tracking easy, and the accounting is against the credit union's loan loss reserve account.
 Charged-off loans are actually closed accounts that are retained in the closed account files to show history of problem debts with the member.
-Servicing cannot be done via CUBASE, but history is stored for future reference.
-Trackers for Promise to Pay Automated review of Promise-to-Pay Trackers.
+Servicing cannot be done via CUBASE, but history is stored for future reference and analysis.
+SEE ALSO: Write-off/Charge-off Tools Trackers for Promise to Pay Automated review of Promise-to-Pay Trackers.
 SEE ALSO: Page 29